CarlosGS/facemask-print-vertical/README.md

 Hay una capa vacía entre cada pieza, lo que permite separarlas fácilmente.
 No es necesario material de soporte.

+## Check the Z layers before printing to ensure there is exactly one layer missing between each part

 Altura de capa sugerida / suggested layer height: 0.3-0.4 mm

 ## Please open an issue if you have any requests